 Choose a research topic that reflects your interests and identify a supervisor with the expertise to guide you in your research.
 Search for a discipline staff member via our staff profiles, or by an area or expertise.

 To find out about application procedures, entry requirements, and scholarships, refer to College of Arts, Law and Education Research Degrees.

 Lists of undergraduate units are provided below.
 To see units on offer for honours and postgraduate courses, select the relevant course from the course lists.

 An Arts degree is the ultimate flexible university degree.
 You can study your degree at a time that suits you and your lifestyle.
 Choose to study full-time or part-time, or fast-track your degree with on-campus intensives.
 We offer a variety of majors and degree programs through:

-- Online: a growing collection of majors and minors available to be completed online.
+- Online: a growing collection of majors available to be completed online.

 - Off-campus: programs that are offered wholly or partially off-campus.

 - Intensive: programs that offer study over a few weeks – usually summer, winter or spring, and on campus.